-Don't back down once you make a decision about the customer.
+Don't back down once you decide to lawfully refuse service to the customer.

 Be honest with the customer.
-Let the customer know immediately that your permit to sell alcoholic beverages and even your job are at risk.Don't provoke or embarrass them by making statements which may offend them, like, "you're drunk" or "you've had way too much to drink."
+Let the customer know immediately that your permit to sell alcoholic beverages and even your job is at risk.
+Don't provoke or embarrass them by making statements which may offend them, like, "you're drunk" or "you've had way too much to drink."

 Provide safe transportation home.
 Ask the customer's friends to provide a ride home or offer a free cab/car share ride home.
 Don't let the customer drive home if he or she is intoxicated.
-If the customer becomes unruly, call the local ALE, police or sheriff.
+If the customer becomes unruly, call the local ALE, police, or sheriff.